9 ways to run programs as administrator in Windows

 Note: This article lists several ways to run programs as an administrator.
-Many of them work in all Windows versions (Windows 10, Windows 7 and Windows 8.1), while some only work in some Windows editions.
+Many of them work in all Windows versions (Windows 10, Windows 7 and Windows 8.1), while some only work in some Windows versions.
 For the methods that work the same way in all Windows versions, we used screenshots taken only in Windows 10, for simplicity.

 Important: read this first!

 Trying to run an application as administrator is one of the changes that require administrative privileges and will cause a UAC prompt to show up, asking for permission.
 For more information about User Account Control, read the following guide: What is UAC (User Account Control) & Why you should not turn it off.

 In all the modern versions of Windows, you can only run a program with administrator permissions if it is a desktop app.
 Some of these applications, like security software, cannot run correctly without having administrative permissions.

 Universal Windows apps that are installed from the Store in Windows 10 and Windows 8.1 cannot be run with administrative privileges.
 Furthermore, they are allowed the same level of permissions as a normal user account, meaning that they will not be permitted to make changes to advanced system settings or the machine's registry settings.

 To learn more about the difference between apps from the Store and desktop apps, read these articles:

 - What is a Windows 8 App?
 How is it Different from a Desktop Application?